-In phocid seals and cetaceans, the subdermal fat tissue, the blubber layer, is important for thermal insulation, serves as buoyancy, streamline the body, and also serves as an energy source (Scholander et al., 1950; Pond, 1978; Worthy and Lavigne, 1987; Ryg et al., 1988).
-The relative amount of fat stored in the blubber layer and in the core of the animals (muscle, skeleton and viscera) varies between marine mammal species (Worthy and Lavigne, 1987).
-The energy reserves also varies in conjunction with the reproductive cycle, migrations and food availability (Sergeant, 1973, 1991; Pitcher, 1986; Fedak and Andersen, 1987; Ryg et al., 1990).
-In marine mammals the level of fat reserves, which is mainly the blubber layer, has been considered the best indication of body condition and energetic status (Lockyer, 1986; Read, 1990; Ryg et al., 1990).
+In phocid seals and cetaceans, the subdermal fat tissue, the blubber layer, is important for thermal insulation, serves as buoyancy, streamline the body, and also serves as an energy source (Scholander et al. 1950; Pond 1978; Worthy and Lavigne 1987; Ryg et al. 1988).
+The relative amount of fat stored in the blubber layer and in the core of the animals (muscle, skeleton and viscera) varies between marine mammal species (Worthy and Lavigne 1987).
+The energy reserves also varies in conjunction with the reproductive cycle, migrations and food availability (Sergeant 1973, 1991; Pitcher 1986; Fedak and Andersen 1987; Ryg et al. 1990).
+In marine mammals the level of fat reserves, which is mainly the blubber layer, has been considered the best indication of body condition and energetic status(Lockyer 1986; Read 1990; Ryg et al. 1990).

-In harp seals, Phoca groenlandica, most effort in body condition studies has been carried out during the reproduction period (Worthy and Lavigne, 1983a, 1983b, 1987; Stewart and Lavigne, 1984; Worthy, 1987; Kovacs et al., 1991), although some studies have been carried out in the Northwest Atlantic in other periods (Sergeant, 1973, 1991; Beck et al., 1993) and on captive animals (Renouf et al., 1993).
-In the Barents Sea area earlier studies of harp seal condition have been carried out only during spring, including both breeding, between breeding and moult and moult (Sivertsen, 1941).
+In harp seals Phoca groenlandica most effort in body condition studies has been carried out during the reproduction period (Worthy and Lavigne 1983a, 1983b, 1987; Stewart and Lavigne 1984; Worthy 1987; Kovacs et al. 1991), although some studies have been carried out in the northwest Atlantic in other periods (Sergeant 1973, 1991; Beck et al. 1993) and on captive animals (Renouf et al. 1993).
+In the Barents Sea area earlier studies of harp seal condition have been carried out only during spring, including both breeding, between breeding and moult, and moult (Sivertsen 1941).

-In 1978 the population of Barents Sea harp seals was estimated to comprise approximately 800 000 animals, with 170 000 pups born annually and increasing in size (Benjaminsen, 1979).
-During the 1980s, however, some decrease in rates of recruitment to the population may have occurred (Anon., MS 1992, MS 1994; Kjellgwist et al., 1995).
+In 1978 the population of Barents Sea harp seals was estimated to comprise approximately 800000 animals, with 170000 pups born annually and increasing in size (Benjaminsen 1979).
+During the 1980ies, however, some decrease in rates of recruitment to the population may have occurred (Anon.
+1992, 1994; Kjellqwist et al. 1995).
 Nevertheless, the harp seal is the most abundant seal species and an important predator in the Barents Sea.
-The species is now included in a multispecies model (MULTSPEC), which may provide the basis for future management of marine resources in the Barents Sea (Bogstad et al., 1995).
-The annual migration pattern of Barents Sea harp seals is usually characterized by a north-bound feeding migration in spring and summer and a south-bound breeding migration during winter (Haug et al., 1994).
-Summer and autumn, and probably also early winter seem to be the most intensive feeding periods for this population (Lydersen et al., 1991; Nilssen et al., MS 1994, 1995a, 1995b).
-Data describing the variations in condition of the harp seals through the year are necessary prerequisites when the annual consumption of various prey species by the seal stock is to be estimated.
-In the period 1990-94, harp seals have been sampled for ecological studies in various areas and seasons in the Barents Sea (Nilssen et al., MS 1994, 1995a, 1995b).
-Data from all adult seals (defined as seals with standard body length 150 cm or more; see Kjellgwist et al., 1995) were selected for evaluations of seasonal variation in condition.
-Condition parameters from these animals were also compared with equal parameters selected from harp seals sampled during the seal invasions to North Norwegian coastal waters in 1988 (Haug et al., 1991; Nilssen et al., 1992).
+The species is now included in a multispecies model (MULTSPEC), which may provide the basis for future management of marine resources in the Barents Sea (Bogstad et al. 1995).
+The annual migration pattern of Barents Sea harp seals is usually characterized by a north-bound feeding migration in spring and summer and a south-bound breeding migration during winter (Haug et al. 1994).
+Summer and autumn, and probably also early winter seem to be the most intensive feeding periods for this population(Lydersen et al. 1991; Nilssen et al. 1994, 1995a, 1995b).Data describing the variations in condition of the harp seals through the year are necessary prerequisites when the annual consumption of various prey species by the seal stock is to be estimated.
+In the period 1990-1994, harp seals were sampled for ecological studies in various areas and seasons in the Barents Sea (Nilssen et al. 1994, 1995a,b).
+Data from all adult seals (defined as seals with standard body length 150 cm or more; see Kjellqwist et al. 1995) were selected for evaluations of seasonal variation in condition.
+Condition parameters from these animals were also compared with equal parameters selected from harp seals sampled during the seal invasions to North Norwegian coastal waters in 1988 (Haug et al. 1991; Nilssen et al. 1992).

-Materials and Methods
+Materials and methods